History of Virgin Galactic in Timeline

 On 30 March 2021, the first Spaceship III, VSS Imagine, was rolled out, with ground testing planned before glide test flights in Summer 2021.

-May 2021: Mothership Eve carries VSS Unity
+May 2021: Mothership Eve Carries VSS Unity to Launch Altitude

 On 22 May 2021, Mothership Eve was used to carry VSS Unity to a launch altitude of 44,000 feet.

-July 2021: Maximum height reached
+July 2021: Maximum Height Reached

 July 2021: Richard Branson Flies to Space